daveydee33/lynda-full-js/README.md

   * EJS
   * Handlebars
-  * Pug/Jade - syntax looks like simple text (or Python)
+  * Pug (previously: Jade) - syntax looks like simple text (or Python)
   * Mustache

-__Handlebars__ seems to be one of the favorites, but uses a lot of {{blah}} which may be messy for some people using Angular.
+__Handlebars__ seems to be one of the favorites, but uses a lot of {{these}} which may be messy for some people using Angular.
+One of the favorites.

 __Pug/Jade__ looks clean and simple like simple text outline in plain English, or like Python or something where formatting is based on white text/indents and things.
+One of the most popular.

 __EJS__ seems like an easy one to get started with.
 Looks a little like Ruby on Rails.